 5. Standing rear leg lift

 - Place a looped resistance band around your lower calves.
-With your hands on something sturdy to stay balanced—like a wall or a chair—raise one leg straight behind you.
+With your hands on something sturdy to stay balanced—like a wall or a chair—move one leg straight behind you.

-- Once you reach the top, squeeze your glutes, then lower back to your starting position.
+- Once you've extended the leg back as far as the band allows, squeeze your glutes, then lower back to your starting position.

 - Repeat 10 to 12 times on each side.